valkolovos/socialmedia/README.md

 # Web-based App
 All the HTML for the web-based app is contained in the `templates` directory.
 Javascript is in `static`.

+# Code coverage
+Code coverage is stored in the `htmlcov` directory.
+To view, you can go to https://htmlpreview.github.io/.
+Here is a link for [coverage for the main branch](https://htmlpreview.github.io/?https://github.com/valkolovos/socialmedia/blob/main/htmlcov/index.html)

 # TODO
 * Document APIs
 * Provide approval mechanism for new users